Why replace HDD with SSD in desktop?

 3. Select the SSD as your destination disk.

-4. Here you have option to choose cloning method.
-Be sure to tick SSD Alignment box since the destination disk is an SSD.
+4. Here you have the option to choose the highlight cloning features and methods.
+Be sure to tick the SSD Alignment box since the destination disk is an SSD.
 Then click Start Clone.

 Also, you can use Sector by sector clone to keep the old partition layout or Edit Partitions to adjust the partition size on the destination disk.
-And the later one is more practical, since it resolves two potential issues during the cloning process.
+And the latter one is more practical since it resolves two potential issues during the cloning process.

 #1: The cloned drive not show full capacity.